trb-a/cumalis-lisp/README.md

 ## Limitations

-  - R7RS standard libraries listed below are not implemented.
-    * (scheme complex)
-    * (scheme eval)
-    * (scheme repl)
-    * (scheme r5rs)
-  - Limited support for importing / exporting libraries.
-    * "(scheme base)" is imported by default.
-Importing "(scheme base)" is just ignored.
-    * "import" can only import built-in libraries at the top-level.
-    * Importing with "only" "except" "prefix" "rename" is not supported.
-    * "define-library" "cond-expand" "include" and "include-cli" are not implemented.
-      (But you can define your own "built-in" procedures and libraries.)
+  - About number:
-  - About number, only integer and real number is supported.
+    * Only integer and real number is supported.
+Complex / fraction number is not implemented.
-    * Complex / fraction number is not implemented.
+    * Standard library (scheme complex) is not implemented.
     * 1.0 and 1 is same value. (like Javascript's number primitive).
     * "exact" means Number.isSafeInteger is true in Javascript.
+      - "exact" procedure trys to convert float numbers to safe-integer.
+It raises an error if it fails.
+      - "inexact" procedure does nothing than returning the given value.
     * In S-expressions, hexadecimal, octal, binary literals can't have digits.
-  - Limited syntax-rules support.
+  - Limited syntax-rules support:
     * Only lists are supported for now.
 No vector rules.
     * Only flat patterns are supported.
 No nested patterns.
     * Improper list patterns are not supported.
+  - About environment:
+    * (scheme base) library is imported by default. importing "(scheme base)" is just ignored.
+    * (scheme base) is imported by default even if (environment) (null-environment) (scheme-report-environment 5).
+    * (environment) doesn't make "immutable binding".
+  - Limited support for importing / exporting libraries:
+    * "import" can only import built-in libraries at the top-level.
+    * Importing with "only" "except" "prefix" "rename" is not supported.
+    * "define-library" "cond-expand" "include" and "include-cli" are not implemented.
+      (But you can define your own "built-in" procedures and libraries.)
+  - About Strings:
-  - Strings doesn't handle surrogate pairs correctly.
-(Works like Javascript string).
+    * Surrogate pairs are not handled correctly.
+(Works like Javascript string primitive).
+    * (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
-  - About file library.
+  - About file library:
     * char-ready? u8-ready? raise errors for file ports.
-Because Node.js doesn't seem to have any ftell(3) equivalent. read-char read-line etc. may block until complete reading.
+Because Node.js doesn't seem to have any ftell(3) equivalent.
+    * read-char read-line etc. may block until complete reading.

 ## Notes
-  - (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).

   - toReferentialJSON / fromReferentialJSON don't respect "toJSON" property of class instances.
 If you want to include class instances in serialization, please consider other serializers like js-yaml, etc.
   - exit / emergency-exit does't do process.exit() but throws an Envelope object that isExitEnvelope() returns true, so that users can catch it and  perform proper finalizations.